Work permits for refugee claimants

 When can a refugee claimant get a work permit?

+A claimant who did not apply on the Schedule 12 can apply for a work permit later.
 They must show that they cannot support themselves without work.
 A claimant who has applied for social assistance or is on social assistance should include proof of that with their work permit application.

 If a claimant has been ordered removed, but Canada Border Services Agency cannot enforce the order, the claimant may be able to get a work permit.
 Sometimes Canada Border Services Agency is not able to remove people because they are not able to get travel documents or because there is no country that will admit them.